NYC Neuropsychological & Psychoed Evals for Children | Upper East Side

 Elyse Bensusan, Director of Psychological services at Bensusan Psychology Associates.
 For the past 15 years she has dedicated her career to helping educators, mental health providers, and families.
-She completed her post doctoral studies at Columbia University where she helped develop community based school admissions testing procedures to better screen incoming children of all backgrounds.
-She runs a successful psychological testing practice where she actively mentors and supervises early career psychologists.
+She completed her post doctoral studies at Columbia University and she currently runs a successful psychological testing practice where she actively mentors and supervises early career psychologists.

 Test Results can help secure special classroom arrangements, testing accommodations, or even specific school placements (e.g., 504, IEP, special education schools, extended time on standardized tests).